jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bends-hold-best.md

 ### Spotlight: Simple-Simon-crossover bend
 {:#simple-simon-crossover}

-This new knot is a variant of the Simple-Simon-over bend.
+This experimental knot is a variant of the Simple-Simon-over bend.
 The only difference is that the standing part and the working end of the first rope are swapped.
 The second rope is tied around a bight in that rope just as usual.
 Uniquely among the Simple-Simon knots, the rope ends are ultimately diagonal